-FACA troops and Russian mercenaries are also perpetrating attacks and ill-treatment targeting ethnic and religious minorities, particularly Fulanis and Muslims.
-According to the UN High Commissioner for Human Rights, attacks have intensified, and illegal arrests and detentions are widespread.
+FACA troops and Russian mercenaries.
 OHCHR has implicated proxy forces - who were recruited, trained and armed by FACA and Russian mercenaries - in incidents targeting and punishing the Muslim and Fulani communities that may amount to war crimes and crimes against humanity.
 The police have also disproportionately arbitrarily arrested, illegally detained and tortured members of the Fulani community.
-The UN High Commissioner for Human Rights and the UNSC-mandated Panel of Experts have warned that the pattern of violations against minority communities, as well as the use of former anti-balaka combatants as proxies, risks triggering a new cycle of violence along communal, religious and ethnic lines and may cause major setbacks for peace and reconciliation efforts.
+The UN High Commissioner for Human Rights and the UNSC-mandated Panel of Experts have warned that the pattern of violations against minority communities risks triggering further violence along communal, religious and ethnic lines and may cause setbacks for peace and reconciliation efforts.

-The protracted crisis in CAR has its origins in the overthrow of President François Bozizé on 24 March 2013 by the mainly Muslim Séléka rebel alliance.
+The protracted crisis in CAR has its origins in the overthrow of President François Bozizé during March 2013 by the mainly Muslim Séléka rebel alliance.
 Abuses by the Séléka led to the formation of predominantly Christian anti-balaka militias and the collapse of state institutions.
 Anti-balaka and ex-Séléka forces may have committed war crimes and crimes against humanity between 2013-2015.
 Although a 2019 peace deal formally ended the conflict, armed groups continued to engage in sporadic violence.
-As a result of significant diplomatic efforts, in September 2021 the ICGLR adopted a roadmap for peace, which called for all armed actors to commit to a ceasefire and revitalize the peace deal.
-There has not been any political engagement between the government and the CPC.
+In September 2021 the ICGLR adopted a roadmap for peace, which called for the revitalization of the peace deal.
+In 2023 the government has taken steps to decentralize the peace process by strengthening coordination between national and prefectural monitoring mechanisms, but sporadic clashes between the FACA and CPC-affiliated armed groups have limited the chances for dialogue.

 Despite persistent impunity, there have been some advances toward justice for atrocities.
-Two former anti-balaka leaders and a Séléka leader are on trial at the ICC for crimes against humanity and war crimes while Chad surrendered an additional anti-balaka leader to the Court in March 2022.
-On 31 October the Special Criminal Court (SCC) in CAR issued its first verdict, finding three suspected members of the "3R" armed group guilty of committing crimes against humanity and war crimes in May 2019 in Ouham-Pendé prefecture.
+Trials are ongoing at the ICC for former anti-balaka leaders and a Séléka leader.
+From 22-24 August 2023 the ICC held a confirmation of charges hearing of an additional anti-balaka leader.
+On 31 October 2022 the Special Criminal Court (SCC) in CAR issued its first verdict, finding three suspected members of the "3R" armed group guilty of committing crimes against humanity and war crimes in May 2019.